 Solutions for dental emergencies can vary widely from person to person.
 Some symptoms may be easily treatable with a simple prescription for medication, while others could require an involved extraction, root canal therapy, or comprehensive tooth replacement.
 At your initial appointment, our dentists will focus on relieving any painful symptoms first before developing a custom treatment plan that matches your personal needs and circumstances.
 All cost information will be provided clearly and transparently, with no unexpected “surprises” to worry about.
-ProSmiles Dental & Orthodontics is happy to work with virtually all major dental insurances, and payment plans are available as well.
+ProSmiles Dental & Orthodontics of White Settlement is happy to work with virtually all major dental insurances, and payment plans are available as well.

 There are many factors that go into determining the cost of dental emergency appointments.
 Based on your examination, we’ll calculate the price of your visit with the following considerations in mind:

 Patients who have a simple broken tooth can be treated with dental bonding that can be completed in under 30 minutes, depending on the extent of the damage.
 But other patients who have knocked-out teeth may require a restoration to replace it, which could take up to two appointments.
 It makes sense that a knocked-out tooth would cost more to treat than a broken one, and that’s the basis of how we determine the cost for your appointment.